relmoo1220/lgtm-stack/README.md

 In the `server` section we are setting Mimir to run on port `9009` and `log_level` is set to `info` (which means that messages are logged at info level).
 Therefore, in `otel-collector-config.yaml` we can see that we are scraping Mimir's metrics through port `9009` and also exporting metrics to Mimir on an endpoint which is also through port `9009`.

-Scraping Mimir metrics on port `9009`:
+Scraping Mimir metrics on port `9009` in `otel-collector-config.yaml` :

 ```yaml
 - job_name: "mimir"